StefanoSpadano/complex_networks_project/README.md

 ## Setup

+A [Reddit](https://www.reddit.com/) account is needed for the collection of data from the subreddit chosen.

 Once you have created a Reddit account you can go to https://www.reddit.com/prefs/apps and click on:

 - "Create an app" or "Create another app";